 8.The blog page must have a central point or theme

 It is better to have a central theme for the article rather than try to cover too many areas and lose focus.
-It gives readers a point to focus and share it with others.
-There must be a proper structure with the introduction, the key topic of the article and its accompanying data, visuals and a conclusion.
-If the article is an open source platform for big data, it should focus on the relevance of the open source for such a technology and the advantages thereof.
+It gives readers a point to focus on and share it with others.
+There must be a proper structure with the introduction, the key topic of the article and its accompanying data, visuals, and a conclusion.
+If the article is an open-source platform for big data, it should focus on the relevance of the open source for such a technology and the advantages thereof.
 If the website has related content the reader can be linked to it and get engaged.

 9. Each blog page should have a proper Call-to-Action